-The Structure view displays a physical representation of the molecule in your structure file.
-The view can be rotated, zoomed, moved relative to the background, or seen in full-screen mode.
+The Structure view can be rotated, zoomed, moved relative to the background, or seen in full-screen mode.
 Selections within this view are synchronized with other views in Protean 3D.
 Similarly, selections made elsewhere are highlighted simultaneously in the Structure view.

-If the active document is a sequence file, rather than a structure, the Structure view is inaccessible.
+Note: If the active document is a sequence file, rather than a structure, the Structure view is inaccessible.